powerjiayun/injectX/README.md

 - macOS 13.0 (Ventura) or higher

+## 📒 Supported Apps

+📌 **Important:**
+Before using InjectX, check the **[App List](AppList.md)** for:
+- Supported applications
+- Licensing information
+- Instructions for Use

 ## 📋 Quick Usage

-1. Open the InjectX application
+1. Open the InjectX application.
-2. Verify injection support
+2. Verify injection support.
-3. Execute application injection
+3. Execute application injection.
-4. Launch the injected application
+4. Launch the injected application.
+5. See **[App List](AppList.md)** for specific instructions on each app.

 ## 🖼 Application Screenshots